 What is comprehensive home insurance?

 Buying a home is usually the largest purchase most of us will ever make.
-So it makes sense to want to protect it thoroughly with comprehensive home insurance, which as the name suggests gives you the most complete coverage against all risks or perils.
+So it makes sense to want to protect it thoroughly with comprehensive home insurance, which as the name suggests, gives you the most complete coverage possible.

 What does comprehensive home insurance cover?

-Comprehensive home insurance protects your property from all risks (with the exception of standard exclusions).
+Comprehensive home insurance protects your property from all risks (with the exception of standard exclusions listed in your policy).

 Exclusions: What’s not covered by comprehensive home insurance?

-If damage to your home is due to plumbing pipes freezing in winter, this is not covered or insurable since it is considered to be preventable with proper home maintenance.
-Other examples of uninsurable risks known as exclusions are:
+- Frozen pipes: If water damage is due to pipes freezing in winter, this is not covered since it is considered preventable with proper home maintenance.

 - Intentional application of heat: Basically this means there’s no coverage if the dryer shrinks your clothes, the iron burns your clothes or the stove burns you pots.

 - Crime: Insurance covers theft or vandalism by someone else, buy it doesn’t cover damage from a crime committed by the policyholder.

 - Animal or insect damage: Home insurance won’t pay for termite damage to your walls or floors, or if mice chew wiring.
 It also won’t cover pest control or cleanup.